Oral SurgeryTucson, AZ

 Lastly, our Tucson patients receive oral surgery for cosmetic reasons.
 Primarily, this is to replace missing teeth with dental implants.
 An implant is the most secure and durable solution for tooth loss, because it is the only solution that replaces the root in addition to the tooth.
 To do so, we implant a titanium post under the gums and secures it to the jaw bone.
 Titanium is a strong metal that the body treats like natural matter.
 As a result, the implant and jaw bone will fuse together through the process of osseointegration.
 This takes a few months, but once complete, a new root system is developed, and when the new tooth is attached, it will be as secure as a natural one.
 To learn more about this process, call 520-365-0559 and schedule an appointment with our dental office.

-Check out what others are saying about our oral surgery services on Yelp: Oral Surgery Tucson
+Check out what others are saying about our oral surgery services on Google: Oral Surgery Tucson

 Is oral surgery used with orthodontics?